AllenInstitute/ZeroMQ-XOP/Readme.rst

 XOP Toolkit Setup
 ^^^^^^^^^^^^^^^^^

 Our build system (cmake) must know where the XOP toolkit's main code files are (located in $xop-toolkit-dir/XOPSupport).
 By default, cmake will search for them in: $zmq-xop-dir/XOPSupport.
-This can be changed by overriding the #TODO: Finish me variable.

 If using the default location, one should make a shortcut/symbolic link between $xop-toolkit-dir/XOPSupport and $zmq-xop-dir/XOPSupport: